capnmidnight/Calla/README.md

 ### Name

-"Jitsi" is the Bulgarian word for "wires", so "Lozya" is the Bulgarian word for "Vines".
+"Jitsi" is the Bulgarian word for "wires", so "Calla" is the Bulgarian word for "Vines".
 Apparently, "Jitsi" is also the Swahili word for "Juice", so in my mind, this project is Grape Vines.
 Yes, I name all of my projects after plants.